vicki928/lighthouse-data-notes/README.md

 ###### This is an H6 header

 ## Summary
-This repisityory contains all of the notes taken by [Vicki] (https://github.com/vicki928) for the Lighthouse Labs Data Science Bootcamp.
+This repisityory contains all of the notes taken by [Vicki](https://github.com/vicki928/lighthouse-data-notes.git)() for the Lighthouse Labs Data Science Bootcamp.

-# Table of Contents
-    *Python Course
-        *Unit 1
-            *Day_1